VirtoCommerce/vc-docs/platform/developer-guide/docs/CLI-tools/grab-migrator.md

 vc-build GrabMigrator --grab-migrator-config <configfile>
 ```

-## Grab Migrations from Platform and Modules
+## Grab migrations from Platform and modules

 This section outlines the process of extracting EF-migrations from both the platform and its modules: